4th Quarter classes begin the week of March 20, 2026.

 Day(s): Wed

 Two armies.
 One battlefield.
 Infinite possibilities.
 Across a checkered board, two mighty monarchies prepare for battle.
 In this legendary clash of kings and queens, which side will triumph in a test of wit, patience, perseverance, and strategy?
 Students will explore the logic and thrill of the timeless game of chess under the expert guidance of Grandmaster Rashad Babaev.
 Whether you're a budding tactician or a curious beginner, prepare to sharpen your mind and rise to the challenge.
 In Beginning Chess, students will use the Foundation Level curriculum developed by Grandmaster Babaev for his GMChessPrep program.
-During Quarter 2, the goal is to increase understanding of how all chess pieces move and learn the core structure of gameplay.
-Students will meet the knights, bishops, rooks and the queen, learning the movements and rules for each.
-The class will also learn some special moves such as castling, pawn promotion, and en passant.
-Their in-class mini games will practice king vs. king and pawn strategies; knight-capture games, and 4X4 and 6X6 training exercises.
+During Quarter 4, the goal is to learn to assess material value and build confidence in play.
+Students will evaluate piece value and trade logic and trade scenarios and decisions.
+They will learn how to judge advantage positions such as King vs King (Draw); King vs King + Knight/Bishop (Draw); King vs King + Rook/Queen (Win); and King vs King + Pawn (potential promotion).
+The class will practice games and participate in end-of-quarter mini tournament.
 Learning and playing chess promote problem solving, decision making, critical and creative thinking, general cognitive ability, scholastic skills, and mathematical achievement (Univ. of Minnesota).
-Experts suggest that the game of chess teaches analytical and disciplined thinking skills, while raising self-esteem, teaching motivation and determination, and sportsmanship (Kasparov Foundation).
+Experts suggest that the game of chess teaches analytical and disciplined thinking skills, while raising self esteem, teaching motivation and determination, and sportsmanship (Kasparov Foundation).
 Each class will be spent part on instruction and part on playing time in practice matches with classmates while the instructor gives tips and reminders.
 Compass chess students will be given access to GMChessPrep's online portal for virtual chess practice opportunities between classes.
 Also, students who are absent can request a make-up session during a regularly scheduled GMC online evening group class.

 12:00 pm-12:55 pm